 The ukulele chord progressions are something you need to learn.
 It is fun, nice to listen to, and your “audience” will think you are a rely good Ukulele player.
 Even if you are not.

 On the other hand, if you are good, you always want to learn some new.
 Therefore, this search for new and good-sounding progressions will never stop.

 First of all, if you are a beginner you can read our tips below for Ukulele chords progressions.
 If you are a good ukulele player, we also have some tips for you.

 What are Ukulele progressions?

 Ukulele chord progressions are when you play one chord, then switch to a new one and so on, then start at the beginning of the progression.
 Normally there are 3 or 4 chords.
 You can play a progression over and over and it will sound great.
 You can also use these progressions in different songs.
 Some songs repeat a progression over and over.
 Example: La Bamba – C – F – G7

-In witch order shall I learn the Ukulele progressions?
+In which order shall I learn the Ukulele progressions?